sardell/cui-ng/directives/cui-expandable/README.md

 ## Change Log 2/18/2016

 * Now using jquery's `animate({'height':'toggle'})` to toggle the height, rather than having a max-height set on the body.
 This makes the animations feel much smoother and more responsive.

+## Change Log 2/25/2016

+* Now takes an optional attribute, `transition-speed`, which is the millisecond value of the transition on expand / collapse (default is 300ms, but for smaller expandables a smaller value is recommended).